 Today, a design project always requires an understanding of fonts.
-You have to know which font to use in your project and how to deliver that for your client.
+You have to know which font to use in your project and how to deliver that to your client.

-But wait, you just heard somewhere that you are using a wrong typeface for the project.
+But wait, you just heard somewhere that you are using the wrong typeface for the project.
 What does that mean?
-Doesn’t that person really means font?
+Doesn’t that person really mean font?

 Well, not exactly.
 I mean, in some context, yes it’s true that font and typeface can be used interchangeably.
 But it’s good to actually know the difference for that time when it actually matters.
 And anyway, as a designer, you need to always upgrade and expand your knowledge right?

-If you want to understand it quickly, just think of typeface as a family.
-While a font is a member of that family, you know like the father, the son or the holy mother of god.
+If you want to understand it quickly, just think of the typeface as a family.
+While a font is a member of that family, you know like the father, the son, or the holy mother of god.
 Well, maybe not exactly like that.
 But that could be the first start.

-If you look at Helvetica, you often heard it referred as a font, right?
-People says it all the time, I mean like in a conversation at cafe while getting your latte with extra pumpkin spice in October or something.
+If you look at Helvetica, you often heard it referred to as a font, right?
+People say it all the time, I mean like in a conversation at a cafe while getting your latte with extra pumpkin spice in October or something.
 Right?
 No?
 Okay, I digress.

-Anyway, some people refers to Helvetica as a font when some say that it is actually a typeface.
-Helvetica is a family of font in the san serif style.
-All the font in that family have a certain sense of design, a similarity that makes it clear they’re all part of the same family.
+Anyway, some people refer to Helvetica as a font when some say that it is actually a typeface.
+Helvetica is a family of fonts in the san serif style.
+All the fonts in that family have a certain sense of design, a similarity that makes it clear they’re all part of the same family.

-Differences between fonts in a typeface family can be in weight, style and size or even how they are more or less condensed than one another, sometimes there are italics member of the family.
-We can tell each member of the family apart by their names, words like light, regular, medium, semi bold, bold, extra bold are often used to distinguish between fonts in the same family.
+Differences between fonts in a typeface family can be in weight, style, and size or even how they are more or less condensed than one another, sometimes there is an italics member of the family.
+We can tell each member of the family apart by their names, words like light, regular, medium, semi bold, bold, and extra bold are often used to distinguish between fonts in the same family.

 I hope that really clears it up for you.
 Because basically, that is all the difference between fonts and typefaces.
 One is part of the other.